The Jacobian of a regular orthogonal matroid and torsor structures on spanning quasi-trees of ribbon graphs: The canonical torsor for a ribbon graph

 Let $\vG = (G,\Sigma)$ be a ribbon graph.
 In this subsection, we do not assume a fixed reference orientation of $G$ {\em a priori}.
 This approach ensures that our result is as general as possible while maintaining compatibility with the original result by Bernardi~\cite{Bernardi2008}.

 We denote by $v_e$ the unique point in the intersection of an edge $e$ and the corresponding coedge $e^*$, so that $v_e$ divides $e$ (resp. $e^*$) into two half-edges (resp. half-coedges).
-Given a half-edge $h$ associated to an edge $e$, let $h^*$ be the half-coedge that immediately follows $h$ in the counter-clockwise ordering among the four half-(co)edges incident with $v_e$; see Figure~\ref{fig: half-edge}.
-We also define $(h^*)^*$ to be $h$.
+Given a half-edge $h$ associated with an edge $e$, let $h^*$ be the half-coedge that immediately follows $h$ in the counter-clockwise ordering among the four half-(co)edges incident with $v_e$; see Figure~\ref{fig: half-edge}.
+We also define $(h^*)^* := h$, so that $*$ is an involution on the set of half-edges and half-coedges.
+In particular, the operation $*$ rotates half-coedges clockwise.

 Let $N_\epsilon$ be a small $\epsilon$-neighborhood of a spanning quasi-tree $Q \subseteq E$.
 For $e\in E\cup E^*$, the boundary $\partial N_\epsilon$ intersects $e$ if and only if $e \in Q^* \cup (E\setminus Q)$.
 Whenever $\partial N_\epsilon$ intersects $e$, it traverses each of the corresponding half-(co)edges exactly once.
 Consequently, we obtain a cyclic ordering, denoted $Q^\circ$, on the $2|E|$ half-(co)edges that intersect $\partial N_\epsilon$ by enumerating them according to the induced orientation on $\partial N_\epsilon$.
 See Example~\ref{ex: bernardi}.